-Our experienced dentists offer implants to replace missing or broken teeth.
+Our experienced dentists offer implants to replace missing teeth, or to repair cracked teeth.
 These implants are made with durable material that appears just like your natural teeth.
 The implant will attach to your bone and acts as a root for the crown which is also attached to the implant and fills in the space between the missing tooth and the natural teeth.

 Smiles of Westmont also provides crowns, which often cover teeth that have had root canals.
 Crowns may also be placed over teeth that have been cracked or chipped to protect the remaining part of the tooth.
 These crowns can be metal, but are often tooth colored and very subtle.
 Depending on the severity of the cavity, a crown may also be placed over a tooth after a filling.